Exploring the Famagusta Ghost Town on a rented bicycle.

 On my Retro “Steel is Real”, double top tube bicycle in Varosha:

-And from the damage, this is just not from 46 years of neglect.
-You can quite clearly see the extent of the fighting that went on here, with the rocket holes in the walls.
-And buildings just don’t collapse on their own accord.
+From the damage, you can quite clearly see the extent of the fighting that went on here, with the rocket holes in the walls.
+This is just not from the years of neglect.
+Buildings just don’t collapse of their own accord.

 As of April 2025, there is a UN presence in the abandoned city of Varosha:

-And it wasn’t just a case of the Greek Cypriots and holiday makers fleeing.
-In this photo, you can clearly see the damage caused by mortar fire:
+And it wasn’t just a case of the Greek Cypriots and holidaymakers fleeing, you can clearly see the damage caused by mortar fire:

 This street is still off limits: